thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-09-06-23-advertise-with-raktech-apps.markdown

 ### How app advertisements work in rakTech LLC apps
 Today, `SKOverlay` serves up app ads in two rakTech apps: **[Hello There](https://apple.co/3TWTeey)** and **[Artbox](https://apple.co/3e4W69c)**.
-• In these two apps, pop up ads for indie apps are displayed every ~~12~~ 8 launches
+• In these two apps, pop up ads for indie apps are displayed every ~~12~~ 4 launches and/or views of the home page
 • These popups are enabled by default for every user
 • Users on the Free tier cannot disable the pop ups
 • Users subscribed to the either *Hello There+* or *Artbox+* have the ability to turn these off